netdata/netdata/docs/netdata-security.md

 For cloud based installations, if your cloud provider does not provide such a private LAN (or if you use multiple providers), you can create a virtual management and administration LAN with tools like `tincd` or `gvpe`.
 These tools create a mesh VPN allowing all servers to communicate securely and privately.
 Your administration stations join this mesh VPN to get access to management and administration tasks on all your cloud servers.

-For `gvpe` we have developed a [simple provisioning tool](https://github.com/netdata/netdata-demo-site/tree/master/gvpe) you may find handy (it includes statically compiled `gvpe` binaries for Linux and FreeBSD, and also a script to compile `gvpe` on your Mac).
+For `gvpe` we have developed a [simple provisioning tool](https://github.com/netdata/netdata-demo-site/tree/master/gvpe) you may find handy (it includes statically compiled `gvpe` binaries for Linux and FreeBSD, and also a script to compile `gvpe` on your macOS system).
 We use this to create a management and administration LAN for all Netdata demo sites (spread all over the internet using multiple hosting providers).

 ---